rasmusjs/DATA2410-1-23V-Datanettverk-og-skytjenester-Portfolio-2--Data-Reliable-Transport-Protocol/README.md

 ### Prerequisites

-To run our code applications.py, you'll need **`python33** installed on your system.
+To run our code applications.py, you'll need **python3** installed on your system.
 In order to use it in the mininet topology, you'll need to run the **simple_topo.py** code in Ubuntu `22.04/20.04/18.04`.

 Once you are in Ubuntu, make sure to open the terminal and install mininet:

 `sudo apt-get install mininet`

-If necessary, make sure to also install openvswitch:
+If necessary, make sure to also install openvswitch, and Linux traffic control NetEm utility.
+It might be necessary to run a `sudo apt-get update` before installing the packages :

 `sudo apt-get install openvswitch-switch`

 `sudo service openvswitch-switch start`

+`sudo apt-get install iproute2` # for the NetEm utility

 For our implementation, we are going to communicate with network devices with the help of xterm, so make sure to install
 it: